coherentdevs/contract-poller/README.md

 ## License

-Contract Poller is released under the {license name} license.
+Contract Poller is released under the MIT license.
 See [LICENSE](LICENSE) for more information.